isamplesorg/isamples_inabox/docs/indexing_integration_test.md

 # Setting up an integration test with a list of identifiers
+## Prerequisites

+1. A full database of iSamples content (running locally or on a server where it can be dumped -- like mars)
+2. A running Docker container with the iSB stack.
+There should be no data in the stack, but it should have the database and solr schema created.
+Simply bringing up the container should be enough to create the schemas.

 ## DB Permissions
 Note that the user that runs the script needs to be a superuser or have the pg_read_server_files, pg_write_server_files, or pg_execute_server_program role.
+I tested the setup on hyde and the `isb_writer` account has the necessary privileges to execute the queries.

 ## Dumping the data
 There's a script in `scripts/indexing_integration_test/manage_things_with_ids.py` that will dump the data to a specified file.
 It takes as input a file with a list of identifiers formatted like the `sample_input_file` in the same directory.
 You run it like this: